Europe’s Top Christmas Markets

 This is perhaps the best place where to find original Christmas gifts for men but also have fun.
 Return to your lad days in the funfair area, enjoy a puppet theater or watch the little ones enjoy the rides.

 When hunger strikes, just go to one of the many food stalls and try the traditional Stollen cake, a glass of delicious mulled wine or the local version of gingerbread stuffed with jam and chocolate that will certainly make you feel like Hansel in the famous Gingerbread house.

 2. Salzburg, Austria

-The Salzburg Christmas market is the apotheosis of romanticism.
+The Salzburg Christmas market is the apotheosis of romanticism and is always cold, so ensure you have your favourite mens christmas jumper on!
 Set against a backdrop of a medieval castle settled on top of a hill, this is definitely the best Christmas market in Europe if you want to feel like a knight in a shiny armor in front of the lady in your life.

 Salzburg’s winter market provides a more easy-going experience due to its less overwhelming size.
 Its 95 stalls are divided into six sections where you can buy everything from flowers to fabrics, wooden toys, handcrafted items, and shiny ornaments.

 Follow the scents to find the food stalls and taste the delicious toasted almonds.
 Here, the mulled wine pairs perfectly with roasted chestnuts, baked apples, and gingerbread hearts.

 One of the greatest classics among the Christmas markets.
 The Christkindelsmärik of Strasbourg is one of the oldest in the world, dating back to 1570.
 Today’s fair has preserved much of the original allure, impressing visitors with over 300 wooden chalets distributed among eleven themed villages.